Healthdirect Free Australian health advice you can count on.

 Travelling to your healthcare appointment

-If you work, attend school or have other routine commitments, let your manager or teacher know you will be away.
-They may need to find someone to cover your absence.
+If you work, go to school or have other regular commitments, let your manager or teacher know you will be away.
+They may need to find someone to cover you while you're away.

 If you care for a child or someone else, you may need to arrange for their care while you are away.
-You may also need to continue this extra support after your return and recovery.
+You may also need to continue this extra support after your return, while you recover.

-For routine household tasks, consider asking a friend or family member to:
+For routine household tasks, ask a friend, neighbour or family member to help:

 • look after your pets or plants